yarrick/iodine/README.md

 options `-4` or `-6` to force the client to use a specific IP version for its DNS queries.

+If your server is listening on IPv6 and is reachable, add an AAAA record for it to your DNS setup.
+Extending the example above would look like this:

+	t1		IN	NS	t1ns.mydomain.com.		; note the dot!
+	t1ns		IN	A	10.15.213.99
+	t1ns		IN	AAAA	2001:db8::1001:99

 #### Routing
 It is possible to route all traffic through the DNS tunnel.
 To do this, first add a host route to the nameserver used by iodine over the wired/wireless